 Qualified students assist math instructors in teaching their classes.
 Enrollment is by invitation of the MATH/CS department.
-Although the course is useful for students seeking certification in secondary education, enrollment is not limited to them.
-A student may enroll more than once, but may apply no more than 3 semester hours earned in this manner toward graduation.
-May not be used to satisfy major or minor requirements in mathematics, although one semester of MATH 300 is required for secondary education certification.
+A student may enroll more than once but may apply no more than 3 semester hours earned in this manner toward graduation.
+May not be used to satisfy major or minor requirements in Mathematics.
+One semester is required for students seeking secondary education certification; however, the course is open to all students.
 Offered every semester.